booz-allen-epa-agile-rfi/epa-rfi/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 _- Ensure the individuals building the service communicate closely using techniques such as launch meetings, war rooms, daily standups, and team chat tools_

 All of our agile practices like standups are in our agile documentation.
 Our sprints started at 3 hours long.
 We start a sprint with a sprint planning meeting with the whole team.
 On Day 2, we identified that large work products take larger chunks of time and adjusted Sprints for the entire day with a closeout, retrospective, and planning in the morning.
-The development team is distributed across 4 timezones and we use Slack as our internal persistent communication tool, Zoom.US as our persistent video chat tool, Google hangout for ad-hoc discussions, and waffle.io for Sprint Planning and tracking.
+The development team is distributed across 4 time zones and we use Slack as our internal persistent communication tool, Zoom.US as our persistent video chat tool, Google hangout for ad-hoc discussions, and waffle.io for Sprint Planning and tracking.

 _- Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners_

 For this prototype, we have a small delivery team.
-Some times, for larger projects, we use multi-team agile practices so that the team could stay focused to the scope.
+Sometimes, for larger projects, we use multi-team agile practices so that the team could stay focused to the scope.

 _- Release features and improvements multiple times each month_